Marekgr7/hapi-places-app/README.md

 ## Setup

 To run this project, download repo and install it locally using npm install.
+Create collection in mongo db with two documents: users and places.

 ### Important
 In root folder of app, folder should be created ,,personal-info" and file created "user-info.js" with urls to mongoDb, google maps API, and secret should be set for JWT authentication.

+Also folder uploads/images should be created in root directory.

 ### Sample file